COAST Officers and Board of Directors

 Greg Janée, Vice President

 Greg is a software engineer who works at UCSB.
-He is a longtime advocate for bicyclists and pedestrians and was the SR2S champion at his children’s school, Mountain View.
+He is a longtime advocate for bicyclists and pedestrians and was the Safe Routes to School champion at his children’s school, Mountain View.
 Greg lives in Goleta with his wife, Pilar, and two young daughters.

 Eva Inbar, Treasurer, (805) 964-0472